ethfin/ethfin/README.md

 ### 🚀 Some of My Projects

-- testProj - A working in progress for finals.
+- ChronoPulse - A working in progress for finals.

 ### 📚 I'm Currently Learning